The Hold Steady: 2016–2019: Nicolay's return, concert residencies, and Thrashing Thru the Passion

 In 2016, Nicolay rejoined the band, expanding its lineup to a six-piece.
 The band soon began performing three-night residencies in specific cities, as opposed to embarking on full tours.
 In 2016, they performed residencies in Chicago and Brooklyn, and returned to both the following year for the named events, Chicago Seemed Wired Last Night and Massive Nights, before performing over three nights in London for Boys & Girls in London in 2018.

 In late 2017, to coincide with the band's 2017 Massive Nights residency, the band released two new songs, "Entitlement Crew" and "Snake in the Shower", with two further tracks, "Eureka" and "Esther", from the same recording sessions accompanying Boys & Girls in London.
-The recordings were the first to feature the full six-person Hold Steady line-up and were produced by Josh Kaufman, who had worked with Craig Finn on his solo material.
+The recordings were the first to feature the full six-person Hold Steady lineup and were produced by Josh Kaufman, who had worked with Craig Finn on his solo material.
 The band continued to record and release Kaufman-produced singles with throughout 2018 and 2019, with each release coinciding with a concert residency.

 On June 18, 2019, the band announced their seventh album, Thrashing Thru the Passion, which collected several of the previously released singles alongside new Kaufman-produced recordings.
 The album was released on August 16, 2019, via Frenchkiss Records.